straz/artificialtrust/_articles/remove-bias.md

 as quickly and effortlessly as possible.

 Let's start with the "how our brains work" part.
-We have two kinds of intelligence which Nobel laureate Daniel Kahneman[^1] famously refers to as System 1 and System 2.
+We have two kinds of intelligence which Daniel Kahneman[^1] refers to as System 1 and System 2.
 More informally, I like to refer to them as *do or die* and *reason why.*

 [^1]: Kahneman (2011). [*Thinking Fast And Slow*](https://www.amazon.com/dp/0374533555/).
 Farrar, Straus and Giroux.